tonybaloney/plumbery-contrib/fittings/containers/mesosphere-cluster/README.md

 * Deploy 12 Ubuntu nodes -- 3 masters and 9 slaves
 * Provide a lot of resources to each slave
 * Monitor all nodes in the real-time dashboard provided by Dimension Data
-* Assign a public IPv4 address to each master node
+* Assign a public IPv4 address to each node
-* Add address translation rules to ensure Internet connectivity with each master
+* Add address translation rules to ensure Internet connectivity with each node
 * Add firewall rule to accept TCP traffic on ports 22, 5050 and 8080 to each master
+* Add firewall rule to accept TCP traffic on port 22 to each slave
 * Update the operating system of each node
 * Synchronise node clock of each node
 * Install a new SSH key to secure remote communications
 * Configure SSH to reject passwords and to prevent access from root account
 * Update `etc/hosts` and `hostnames` to bind IPv6 addresses to host names
-* Install Docker Engine at all servers
+* Install Mesosphere at all master nodes, and Mesos at all slaves
-* Install Consul on the manager node to implement dynamic discovery back-end
-* Run Docker Swarm Manager at the queen
-* Run Docker Swarm at every other bee
+* Configure Zookeeper, Mesos-master and Marathon at each master node
+* Configure Mesos at each slave node
+* Restart services to launch the cluster

 ## Fittings plan